KospY/BasSDK/Components/ThunderRoad/Items/HeatZone.md

 This component requires a collider to be put on the gameObject before adding the script.

 {: .note}
-This component does not have any fields
+This component does not have any fields.

 The Heat Zone component is a script that will light torches in Blade and Sorcery.
 This will not imbue items with fire or light creatures on fire.